The digestive system includes the esophagus, stomach, liver, pancreas, gallbladder, small intestine and large intestine.

 Credit: The BioDigital HumanTM developed by NYU School of Medicine and BioDigital Systems LLC

 The symptoms of Crohn’s disease tend to focus on the digestive area.
 Abdominal pain and diarrhea, often with blood and sometimes up to 20 times a day, are common in Crohn’s patients.
 Because the body is struggling to properly digest food, and abdominal pain can lessen the appetite, weight loss is another common sign of Crohn’s disease.
 Other symptoms include mouth sores, bowel blockages and anal tears/fissures.
-These symptoms can lead to complications like anemia, osteoporosis, restless leg syndrome, arthritis, and skin problems.
+These symptoms can lead to complications like anemia, osteoporosis, arthritis, and skin problems.

 Diagnosis & treatment